drsydd/SS14-Medical-Suggestions/README.md

 # SS14-Medical-Suggestions

-## Add a personnal medical history (most is already in the game, customization screen)
-## Some combination of this and prescriptions will define symptoms that can occur to patients if they don't take their meds regularly.
+## Add a personnal medical history (most is already in the game, customization screen).
+Some combination of this and prescriptions will define symptoms that can occur to patients if they don't take their meds regularly.
 ---------------------------------------
 	Anemia
 	Arthritis